 - Golden Retrievers

-Canine lymphoma is also most commonly diagnosed in middle-aged dogs, approximately 6-9 years old.
+Canine lymphoma is most commonly diagnosed in middle-aged dogs, approximately 6–9 years old.

-With that said, it is important for dog owners to understand that any dog, no matter what breed, may develop lymphoma.
+With that said, it is important for dog owners to understand that any dog, regardless of the breed, may develop lymphoma.

-Being able to recognize the symptoms of the disease will help expedite an accurate diagnosis and determine the best form of treatment for your dog's individual needs.
+Being able to recognize the signs of the disease will help to expedite an accurate diagnosis and determine the best form of treatment for your dog's individual needs.

-The symptoms of canine lymphoma will vary based on the type of lymphoma that your dog has.
+The signs of canine lymphoma will vary based on the type of lymphoma present.
 Unfortunately, this can make an early diagnosis more difficult in some cases.

-In most cases, regardless of the type of lymphoma, the following general symptoms will be present.
+In most cases, regardless of the type of lymphoma, the following general signs will be present: